HeQihan

 dns_cloudflare_api_token = your-cloudflare-api-token

-Then we need to ensure that the credentials file has secure permissions.
+Then we need to ensure that the permissions of the credentials file are secure.

 sudo chmod 600 ~/.secrets/certbot/cloudflare.ini